 The credit card effect

-The credit card effect (as opposed to 'the butterfly effect') - one persons (credit card) debt could bankrupt a country - or even the world's economy.
+The credit card effect (as opposed to 'the butterfly effect') - one person's (credit card) debt could bankrupt a country - or even the world's economy.

-I explained the world's economic problems to my 10 year old daughter by reducing the problem to her scale - it was very easy.
+I explained the world's economic problems to my 10-year-old daughter by reducing the problem to her scale—it was very easy.

 Where to next?